A Framework for Non-Gaussian Functional Integrals with Applications to Quantum Field Theory and Number Theory: Functional integral definition

-\emph{So we have a topological interpretation: performing a measurement and thereby actualizing an observable corresponds to a particular projection of $\mathbf{F}(G)$ onto a locally compact copy $L^1(G_\lambda,\mathfrak{B})$.\footnote{We do not mean to imply that this projection has any causal effect on physical reality: We are in the Heisenberg picture so the system's initial wave function remains ontological/objective while the observable representing a measurement is epistemic/subjective.
-We do mean to imply that a \emph{non-locally compact} $C^\ast$-algebra describes a pre-measured quantum system, and measurement (which corresponds to a particular isomorphic $\lambda$) is only given meaning in the context of a \emph{locally compact} $C^\ast$-algebra.} Precisely which projection is effected cannot be known.
-Any subsequent measurement will of course be referred to $L^1(G_\lambda,\mathfrak{B})\subset\mathbf{F}(G)$ unless interaction dynamics takes the system out of this subspace.
-Evidently, dynamics of a \emph{closed} quantum system would be modeled by $L^1(G_\lambda,\mathfrak{B})$ where $\lambda$ encodes its initial state.}
+Either way we get a topological interpretation: performing a measurement\footnote{By the phrase ``performing a measurement'' we mean not the system/measurement-device interaction, but the preparation of the system and subsequent query of the device's readout which takes place at some finite space-time interval away from the system/measurement-device interaction.} --- and thereby actualizing an observable --- corresponds to a projection of $\mathbf{F}(G)|_{G_{\Lambda_{meas}}}$ onto $L^1(G_\lambda,\mathfrak{B})$.\footnote{We do not mean to imply that this projection has any causal effect on physical reality: We are in the Heisenberg picture so the system's wave function can be ontological (if one insists; but we don't) while the observable representing a measurement is both deterministic and epistemic.} Precisely which projection is effected by the measurement cannot be known unless $\lambda$ is already known.
+Subsequent measurement will of course be referred to $L^1(G_\lambda,\mathfrak{B})\subset\mathbf{F}(G)$ unless interaction dynamics takes the system out of this subspace: The dynamics are generically governed by $G$ so, if there are external interactions, the initial subspace may be no longer relevant and measurement may settle on a new $G_{\lambda'}$ and consequently a new fiducial subspace $L^1(G_{\lambda'},\mathfrak{B})$.
+Evidently, evolution of a prepared \textbf{closed} quantum system would be modeled by $L^1(G_\lambda,\mathfrak{B})$ where $\lambda\in\Lambda_{meas}$ (corresponding to a known preparation) encodes its initial state.